mohammedkhadar/udacity-nanodegree/README.md

 ### Improvements made to the code in main.js

 1. Changes in "changePizzaSizes" function : Refactored code to prevent invoking "determineDx()" and calculating "newwidth" for each pizza element.
-Instead, "determineDx()" and "newwidth" are invoked and calculated a single pizza element outside the "for" loop.
+Instead, "determineDx()" and "newwidth" are invoked and calculated for a single pizza element outside the "for" loop.
 This improves computation efficiency.
 (Lines 457- 463)

-2. Changes in "updatePositions" function : Using Translate 3d to slide the pizzas over style.left, thus maintaining constant a freamerate >=60.
+2. Changes in "updatePositions" function : Using Translate 3d to slide the pizzas over style.left, thus maintaining a constant freamerate >=60.
 This has been verified via timeline trace in chrome dev-tools.
 However, style.left is initially used for positioning the backgroung pizzas.
 Thereafter, only Tranlate 3d is used to slide the pizzas.(Lines 518- 540)